 It is extremely important to keep from spiking insulin levels by eating simple carbohydrates or foods that contains sugar when your body does not have a glycogen deficit.
 If the body does not need the carbohydrates for energy, it then gets stored as fat.

 When you eat simple sugars the body releases a hormone called insulin.
 Insulin signals the body to store fat.
-If I combine simple sugars with fat, it is more likely to be stored as fat.
-Quite simply, I eat a fatty meal with simple carbohydrates it is much more likely to be stored as fat on your body.
+Quite simply, if I eat a fatty meal with simple carbohydrates it is much more likely to be stored as fat on my body.